rackerlabs/design-system/_component_design/bulk-selection.md

 layout: component
 category: Components
 usage: >
-  Bulk selection refers to the actions a user can perform to select multiple table rows.
-After rows are selected, the user can act on the group of objects.
-There are three types of bulk selection methods: keyboard, parent checkbox, and Select All and Deselect All.
+  Bulk selection refers to the ways a user can simultaneously select and deselect multiple table rows.
+After bulk selection, the user can act on the group of selected objects.
+There are three types of bulk selection: keyboard, parent checkbox, and Select All and Deselect All.
 preview-image: preview-images/tables-controls.svg
 status: stable
 resource: true
-last-modified: 2018-12-04
+last-modified: 2018-12-11
 helix-ui-css: false
 helix-ui-javascript: false
 ---